| Written by Mark Buzinkay

 Decades of evolution of safety legislation, industry codes of practice, feedback from incidents and the implementation of these across all industrial sectors have been essential in continuous improvement, and consequently, reducing the frequency of incidents and the need of evacuations from offshore platforms, vessels or other infrastructure at sea.

 Manual mustering is (still) the most common approach employed to evacuate an offshore installation.
-Crew, contractors and visitors are guided to pre-identified muster points which they are familiar with from the numerous drills undertaken during the normal course of work.
-The benefits of this approach are that it is very easy for staff to follow, the cost of employing such a system is low and it is a process that is familiar with everyone in the workplace.
+Crew, contractors and visitors are guided to pre-identified muster points, which they are familiar with from the numerous drills undertaken during the normal course of work.
+The benefits of this approach are that it is very easy for staff to follow, the cost of employing such a system is low, and it is a process that is familiar to everyone in the workplace.

-However, there are many intrinsic weaknesses in this approach.
+However, this approach has many inherent weaknesses.
 The system relies on a small number of trained personnel to undertake the subsequent roll call.
-These individuals are themselves evacuees and as such may not have the presence of mind to carry out their duties in a real life evacuation; in the extreme case they may not be available.
+These individuals are themselves evacuees and, as such, may not have the presence of mind to carry out their duties in a real-life evacuation; in the extreme case, they may not be available.

 The manual mustering system also relies heavily on staff following procedures; however, when an actual evacuation takes place the primary focus of the individuals involved is often solely for their own safety.
 The system that performed adequately during drills may therefore significantly underperform.

-The manual mustering system makes use of a number of identified mustering points close to the work stations facing evacuation.
-In a large scale event, access to these areas may either be denied or extremely dangerous thus rendering the carefully practiced procedures impossible to follow.
-In this event the natural reaction of employees is to rapidly disperse.
+The manual mustering system uses a number of identified mustering points close to the workstations facing evacuation.
+In a large-scale event, access to these areas may either be denied or extremely dangerous, rendering the carefully practiced procedures impossible to follow.
+In this event, employees' natural reaction is to rapidly disperse.

 Paramount to the effectiveness of this system is knowledge of who was in the building at the point of evacuation.
 Very few organisations have the ability to explicitly identify who is on the premises at any given time.
 All but the most sophisticated access control systems are flawed, typically by staff’s lack of diligence in maintaining accurate records.